Chicago nursing home abuse lawyer

 Disclaimer

 • Bedsores.
 Also known as pressure sores or pressure ulcers, bedsores are not a normal side effect of getting older or living in a nursing home.
 These are actually injuries to the skin and its underlying tissue and are caused by prolonged pressure on a specific part of the body.
 In nursing homes, you will typically see bedsores on the heels, ankles, hips, tailbone, or wrists—all parts where skin covers the bony areas of the body.
-Pressure sores are typically a sign that a resident isn't receiving proper care.
-These injuries are completely preventable if nursing home staff ensures patients are clean, properly fed and hydrated, and repositioned consistently.
+These injuries are completely preventable if nursing home staff ensure patients are clean, properly fed, hydrated, and repositioned consistently.

 • Falls.
 Elderly people are more likely to fall, whether they are in nursing homes or not.
-Mobility decreases over time, as does eyesight, which will increase the risk.
-However, long-term care facilities must be prepared for this by keeping hallways, common rooms and bedrooms open and de-cluttered, so there is room to maneuver a walker or wheelchair.
+Mobility decreases over time, as does eyesight, which will increase the risk of a fall.
+However, long-term care facilities must be prepared for this by keeping hallways, common rooms, and bedrooms open and de-cluttered, so there is room to maneuver a walker or wheelchair.
 Handrails should be installed on beds, on walls, and in the bathroom.
 Staff and doctors should also be monitoring what types of medications a resident is taking, in case those drugs make one drowsy or disoriented.
-Failure to do so could lead to a case for neglect.

 • Dehydration.
 When someone of any age doesn't take in enough water, they're at risk for medical issues.
 The elderly in particular, when not provided enough fluids, can become confused, develop low blood pressure, and become delirious or unconscious.
 If dehydration becomes severe enough, the resident can develop seizures, swelling in the brain, kidney failure, or coma.